 Most children with cancer will attend school at least some of the time during their treatment.
-After treatment ends, children return to school.
 Because school is a place for learning and socialization, they benefit from returning to school as soon as medically possible.

-Your child may experience both short-term and long-term side effects of treatment that can affect his or her education experience.
-Talk with members of your child's medical team to learn about the possible effects your child may experience that can impact the school experience.
+Your child may experience both short-term and long-term side effects of treatment that can affect their education experience.
+Talk with members of your child's medical team to learn about the possible effects your child may experience that can impact their schooling.
 Understanding these potential issues and how they relate to your child will help you and your child's school personnel in planning for